 Pupils should know How Jigsaw provides the solution Mental wellbeing H1 that mental wellbeing is a normal part of daily life, in the same way as physical health.
 H2 that there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations.
 H3 how to recognise and talk about their emotions, including having a varied vocabulary of words to use when talking about their own and others' feelings.
 H4 how to judge whether what they are feeling and how they are behaving is appropriate and proportionate.
 H5 the benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental well-being and happiness.
 H6 simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests.
 H7 isolation and loneliness can affect children and that it is very important for children to discuss their feelings with an adult and seek support.
 H8 that bullying (including cyberbullying) has a negative and often lasting impact on mental well-being.
-H9 where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental well-being or ability to control their emotions (including issues arising online).
-All of these aspects are covered in lessons within the Puzzles • Healthy Me • Relationships • Changing Me • Celebrating Difference
+H9 where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental well-being or ability All of these aspects are covered in lessons within the Puzzles Healthy Me Relationships Changing Me Celebrating Difference